 In the aftermath of Hurricane Katrina, all levels of government stepped up to provide assistance to state agencies, counties, schools, universities, community colleges, and municipalities.
 As expected, federal funding has been the chief aid in the recovery and rebuilding effort.
-As of August 17, 2006, Mississippi had already drawn down \$22 billion from the federal government.3 (See appendix 2 for the breakdown of these funds.)
+As of August 2006, Mississippi had already drawn down \$22 billion from all federal funding sources.5

-1 Reeves, Tate; Financial State of the State; September 22, 2005.
+3 Reeves, Tate; Financial State of the State; September 22, 2005.

-2 Reeves, Tate; Revenue Estimating Committee Press Release; October 31, 2006
+4 Reeves, Tate; Revenue Estimating Committee Press Release; October 31, 2006